developer-zebra/developer-zebra-site/src/oeminfo/about/index.md

 ## Overview

-Zebra OEMinfo is a service included with Zebra devices that provides a set of standards-based APIs through which apps can acquire information about Zebra device capabilities and settings.
+Zebra OEMinfo is a service included with Zebra devices that provides a set of APIs based on public specifications through which apps can acquire information about Zebra device capabilities and settings.

+The mechanism provided by OEMinfo allows apps to acquire some or all of the information about a given Zebra device from a set of data published through OEMinfo.
+A data set can contain proprietary or non-proprietary information, and can be limited to “designated receivers” or open to all.

+ and one place so that consumer application need not call many different APIs Zebra wants to allow access to certain information within the data set to be limited to selected The mechanism used to share the data could be suitable to become a Google-promoted standard.

 <!--
 Zebra OEMinfo includes a set of APIs for the OEM Info Content Provider Framework for data consumer applications.